WPManageNinja/fluent-affiliate-docs/guide/admin-portal/payout-management.md

 Here's what to fill out:

-**Payout Method:** The payout method in FluentAffiliate is manual by default.

-**Payout Title**: Add a title for the payout.
+* **Payout Title**: Add a title for the payout.

-**Payout Description**: Optionally, include a short note or description.
+* **Payout Description**: Optionally, include a short note or description.

-**Affiliates**: Select one or multiple affiliates to pay.
-Only affiliates with unpaid earnings will appear here.
+* **Affiliates**: Select one or more affiliates to pay.
+Only affiliates with unpaid earnings will be listed here.
+If you leave this field blank, payment will be sent to all eligible affiliates.

-**From Date - To Date**: Choose the date range for which you want to process payouts.
+* **Start Date - End Date**: Choose the date range for which you want to process payouts.
 For example, select last month's range to pay commissions from that period.

-**Minimum Payout**: Set a minimum amount that affiliates must reach to be eligible for payout.
+* **Minimum Payout Amount**: Set a minimum amount that affiliates must reach to be eligible for payout.

-Once everything is filled out, click the **Next** button to proceed.
+Once everything is filled out, click the **Next (Review Payout)** button to proceed.

 ![Payout Creation Form](/guide/public/images/admin-portal/payout-management/create-new-payout.webp)